catseye/NaNoGenLab/wordplay-finder/README.md

 ----------

-I hypothesize that we can learn a lot from the works of the D'skuban playwrights — if only we can decipher their convoluted plays on words.
+I hypothesize that we can learn a lot from the works of the D'skuban playwrights — if only we can decipher their convoluted puns.

 Apparatus
 ---------